-- Monitoring tasks are performed once a minute.
+- An availability test is performed once a minute.

 - Log on to the CloudMonitor console.

-- Click Create Configuration in the upper-right corner to go to the Create Availability Monitoring page.
+- Click Create Configuration in the upper-right corner.
+The Create Availability Monitoring page is displayed.

 Both Status Code and Response Time are used as the metrics of availability monitoring.
-An alarm is triggered when either metric value reaches the specified threshold.
-An alarm notification is sent to the alarm contact group of the corresponding application group.
+An alert is triggered if either metric value reaches the specified threshold.
+Alerts are sent to the contact group of the corresponding application group.
 For local availability monitoring, set the status code greater than 400.

-- Status Code: An alarm is triggered when the returned status code meets the alarm rule.
+- Status Code: An alert is triggered if the returned status code meets the conditions set in the alert rule.

-- Notification Method: the method by which alarm notifications are sent.
+- Notification Method: the method by which alerts are sent.

 - Advanced Configuration: